-- Hold the ear moulds in your hand for a couple of minutes before trying to put them in.
-This makes them warmer, softer, easier to put in and more comfortable - If you notice your child removing their hearing aids after loud noises or because their ears hurt or if your baby blinks often when they are listening to sounds around them, check the settings on the aids and talk to your child's audiologist or teacher of the deaf - Your baby's aids may whistle when you feed them or when they're lying down.
-This is called feedback and it happens because the microphone on the aids is close to something solid.
-Arranging pillows behind your baby, holding them in a different position or temporarily turning their aids down while they are feeding can help - If you have a young or very active child, ask the hospital for hearing aid retainers.
-They secure the hearing aid to the ear and stop them flapping about - Some parents choose to use headbands to help secure the hearing aids in place you can buy these online from several popular retailers.
-Your audiologist can tell you the name and make of your hearing aids so these can be custom made for your child
+- hold the ear moulds in your hand for a couple of minutes before trying to put them in.
+This makes them warmer, softer, easier to put in and more comfortable - check the settings on the aids and talk to your child's audiologist or teacher of the deaf - $\circ\;$ if you notice your child removing their hearing aids after loud noises or because their ears hurt - if your baby blinks often when they are listening to sounds around them - your baby's aids may whistle when you feed them or when they're lying down.
+This is called feedback.
+It happens because the microphone on the aids is close to something solid.
+It can help to: - arrange pillows behind your baby - hold them in a different position - o temporarily turn their aids down while they are feeding - if you have a young or very active child, ask the hospital for hearing aid retainers.
+They secure the hearing aid to the ear and stop them flapping about - some parents choose to use headbands to help secure the hearing aids in place.
+You can find several popular retailers on the internet.
+Ask your audiologist for the name and make of your hearing aids so the headbands be custom made for your child.